 Unlike most EU member states, the Czech Republic permits and is conducting field trials involving several different bioengineered events.
-In 2018, the field trials shrunk further, from four to two genetically engineered crops.
+In 2019, the field trials involved three GE crops on an area of 0.1 HA.
+In 2020, only two field trials were carried out on an area of 860 square meters (m2), 3,050 m2 including buffer zones.
 They are done for research purposes and include: